Suppressed accretion onto massive black hole binaries surrounded by thin disks: Results

-The critical feature for determining $\chi$ is the system resolution.
-The growing separation between solid-dashed pairs in the top panel also indicates a lack of numerical convergence.
-Until the simulation is numerically converged, $\chi$ decreases monotonically with increasing resolution. \footnote{ We plan to present a detailed model for mass capture from the CBD onto binary minidisks that accounts for this behavior in forthcoming work. } Generally, $\chi$ decays extremely rapidly with disk temperature, and as one approaches the continuum limit the stream efficiency can become as low as $\chi < 10^{-5}$ as $\Mach \rightarrow 100$.
+Generally, $\chi$ decays extremely rapidly with disk temperature, and as one approaches the continuum limit the stream efficiency can become as low as $\chi < 10^{-5}$ as $\Mach \rightarrow 100$.
 We thus expect that $\chi$ would be lower than $10^{-5}$ in a numerically converged run of a truly thin disk with $\Mach \sim 100 - 1000$, and we conclude that circumbinary black hole accretion disks in nature might persist in non-accreting configurations over timescales exceeding the binary lifetime.